 As an independent consultant with Max Employment, I led workshops encompassing the correct dress, posture, hair and make-up to do just that.
 I also currently do voluntary work with disadvantaged woman, preparing them for Sydney’s competitive job market (I’ve also volunteered with Mission Australia).

 I know you’ve got what it takes.
-With my help you’ll be unstoppable.
+With our help you’ll be unstoppable.

 Bye for now,